 The Audit Committee of the Board of Directors shall address all reported Concerns regarding corporate accounting practices, internal controls or auditing (“Accounting Concerns”).
 The Compliance Officer shall immediately notify the Audit Committee of any Accounting Concern and shall work with the committee until its resolution.
 Promptly upon receipt, the Audit Committee shall evaluate whether a Concern constitutes an Accounting Concern and, if so, shall promptly determine what professional assistance, if any, it needs in order to conduct an investigation.
 The Audit Committee will be free in its sole discretion to engage outside auditors, counsel or other experts to assist in the investigation and in the analysis of results.

-Investigations
+Investigations and Deliberations

 The Compliance Officer may delegate the responsibility to investigate a reported Concern, whether an Accounting Concern or otherwise, to one or more employees of the District Management Association or to any other individual, including persons not employed by the District Management Association, selected by the Compliance Officer; provided that the Compliance Officer may not delegate such responsibility to an employee or other individual who is the subject of the reported Concern or in a manner that would compromise either the identity of an employee who reported the Concern anonymously or the confidentiality of the complaint or resulting investigation.
 Notwithstanding anything herein to the contrary, the scope, manner and parameters of any investigation of a reported Concern shall be determined by the Audit Committee in its sole discretion and the District Management Association and its employees shall cooperate as necessary in connection with any such investigation.
+Employees of the District Management Association may not participate in any Board or Audit Committee deliberations or voting relating to the administration of this Whistleblower policy, and the person who is the subject of an investigation may not be present in Committee or Board deliberations or vote on the matter relating to the complaint.
+However, a person who is the subject of an investigation may present information as background or answer questions at a meeting of the Board of Directors or Audit Committee prior to the commencement of deliberations or voting relating thereto.

 Acting in Good Faith